thedude0606/options_copy_TB/PROGRESS.md

   - **Fixed Historical Data tab not showing data** by completely rewriting the tab with improved period and frequency selection options and implementing a hidden input mechanism to pass the symbol and automatically load data
   - **Fixed Real-Time Data tab not showing data** by implementing the missing update_stream_data function that was completely absent, which connects to the Schwab API streaming service to fetch and display real-time data
   - **Enhanced integration.py** with proper callback registrations for all feature tabs and improved error handling to provide meaningful feedback when data cannot be retrieved
+  - **Added missing get_option_data method** to the DataCollector class to fix the "Error updating expiration options: 'DataCollector' object has no attribute 'get_option_data'" error
+  - **Fixed string indices errors in real-time data processing** by adding proper type checking and validation in the update_price_chart and update_data_table functions to handle different data formats and prevent "string indices must be integers, not 'str'" errors
+  - **Enhanced real-time data streaming** with robust error handling, data validation, and proper formatting to ensure consistent data structure for visualization components

 ## Current Work in Progress